ibm-cloud-docs/assistant-data/dialog-tasks.md

     ![Screen capture of the eye icon that is shown next to the top-most recognizes intent](images/tryit-intent-details.png)

-1. If the response is not what you expected it to be, you can take the following actions from the "Try it out" pane:
+1. If the response is not what you expected it to be, you can take the following actions from the **Try it out** pane:

     - If you want to edit an entity that is recognized in the input, click the entity name to open it in the Entities page.
     - If the wrong intent is recognized, you can click the arrow next to the intent name to correct it or mark the topic as irrelevant.
 For more information, see [Making training data improvements](/docs/assistant?topic=assistant-logs#logs-fix-data).